clover-eric/anx-calibre-manager/README.md

 -   `get_anx_epub_entire_content`: Get the entire content of an Anx library book.
 -   `get_calibre_book_word_count_stats`: Get word count statistics for a Calibre book (total and per-chapter).
 -   `get_anx_book_word_count_stats`: Get word count statistics for an Anx library book (total and per-chapter).
+-   `generate_audiobook`: Generate an audiobook for a book from either the Anx or Calibre library.
+-   `get_audiobook_generation_status`: Get the status of an audiobook generation task by its task ID.
+-   `get_audiobook_status_by_book`: Get the status of the latest audiobook task for a specific book by its ID and library type.

 ## 💻 Development